TelemetryDeck/docs/articles/update-package.md

 Updating packages in Xcode can be done using one of two ways.
 If you want to just update a single package individually – which we recommend by the way – do this:

 1. Navigate to the package you want to update in the Xcode navigator.
-It should be at the very bottom of the list, in a section called **Package Dependencies**.
+It should be at the bottom of the list, in a section called **Package Dependencies**.
 2. Right-click the package you want to update.
 3. Choose **Update Package**.